MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/images.md

 This document discusses the following topics:

-- [ **Local images**](#Local_Images) - displaying images shipped with the application, including resolving native resolutions like iOS Retina or Android or UWP high-DPI versions of an image.
+- [ **Local images**](#Local_Images) - displaying images shipped with the application, including resolving native resolutions like iOS Retina, Android or UWP high-DPI versions of an image.
 - [ **Embedded images**](#Embedded_Images) - displaying images embedded as an assembly resource.
 - [ **Downloaded images**](#Downloading_Images) - downloading and displaying images.
 - [ **Icons and splashscreens**](#Icons_and_splashscreens) - platform-specific icons and start-up images.